 Our workforce management software allows you to easily handle holiday allowances, requests and pay.

-- Review the team status to minimise disruption and production – and ensure minimum staff levels are maintained
+- Managers can see when holiday requests are pending and easily review the team status to minimise disruption and production – and ensure minimum staff levels are maintained

 - View comprehensive holiday reporting across groups, departments, and teams